tomerfiliba/agnos/site/client.rst

 ---------------
 Connects to a newly-spawned process server (see more under :doc:`library-mode`).
 It takes the filename of the process to spawn, or a ``ProcessBuilder`` instance, spawns the process and establishes an Agnos connection to it.
+An optional parameter, ``checked``, determines whether ``assertServiceCompatibility`` is automatically called (``true`` by default).

 .. note::
-  The server process will terminate when the client closes the connection.
+  In *library mode*, the server process will terminate when the client closes the connection.

 Aliases: